Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Objective

-Function that will define a tiprack associated with a pipette in an available position that does not raise a space conflict error
+A function that will define a tiprack associated with a pipette in an available position that does not raise a space conflict error

 This function is used in the function `check_tip_and_pick`